openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Dynamic Credential Request

 This step is OPTIONAL.
-After receiving an Authorization Request from the Client, the Issuer MAY use this step to obtain additional Credentials from the End-User.
+After receiving an Authorization Request from the Client, the Issuer MAY use this step to obtain additional Credentials from the End-User required to proceed with the authorization of the credential issuance, e.g. it may obtain an identity credential and utilize it to identify the user before issuing an additional credential.

-The Issuer MUST utilize [@OpenID4VP] and [@!SIOPv2] to dynamically request additional Credentials.
-From a protocol perspective, the Issuer acts now as a verifier and sends a presentation request to the Wallet.
-The Client MUST have these Credentials obtained prior to initiating a transaction with this Issuer.
+The Issuer MUST utilize [@OpenID4VP] to dynamically request additional Credential Presentations.
+From a protocol perspective, the Issuer then acts as a verifier and sends a presentation request to the Wallet.
+The Client SHOULD have these Credentials obtained prior to initiating a transaction with this Issuer.

-This provides the benefit of the Issuer being able to adhere to the principle of data minimization, for example by including only minimum requirements in the Credential Manifest knowing that it can supplement additional information if needed.

 To enable dynamic callbacks of the issuer to the end-user's Wallet, the Wallet MAY provide additional parameters `Wallet_issuer` and `user_hint` defined in the Authorization Request section of this specification.